-An Impact Analysis is often documented as part of a Business Case, after the analyst has established the costs and benefits for each option being considered.
-For each option documented in the Business Case, the analyst must then investigate what impacts they might incur on the organisation.
+An impact analysis is often documented in a business case, after the costs and benefits for each option have been considered.
+For each option documented, the user must then investigate what impacts they might have on the organisation.

-Impacts can often make or break change project outcomes, and therefore it is essential that they are considered fully before any change decision is made.
+An impact analysis can often make or break project outcomes, and therefore it is essential that they are considered fully before any decision to change is made.
 Whatever the impacts are, the business case must include them and it must also be made clear to the decision makers what they involve so that all opportunities and threats are scoped out.

 Senior Business Analyst